deltaDC/money-expense-tracker/README.md

 ## Project Overview

-Money Expense Tracker is a Python-based application designed to help users manage and track their expenses efficiently.
+Money Expense Tracker is a Python application using Flet framework designed to help users manage and track their expenses efficiently.
 The project focuses on providing a user-friendly interface for recording daily expenses, categorizing them, and generating insightful reports.

 ### Features